TheOdinProject/curriculum/nodeJS/authentication/Authentication.md

 });
 ~~~

-If you insert this code somewhere between where you instantiate the passport middleware and before you render your views, you'll will have access to the `currentUser` variable in all of your views, and you won't have to manually pass it into all of the controllers in which you need it.
+If you insert this code somewhere between where you instantiate the passport middleware and before you render your views, you will have access to the `currentUser` variable in all of your views, and you won't have to manually pass it into all of the controllers in which you need it.

 ### Securing passwords with bcrypt

-Now, lets go back and learn how to securely store user passwords so that if anything ever goes wrong, or if someone gains access to our database, our user passwords will be safe.
+Now, let's go back and learn how to securely store user passwords so that if anything ever goes wrong, or if someone gains access to our database, our user passwords will be safe.
 This is _insanely_ important, even for the simplest apps, but luckily it's also really simple to set up.

 First `npm install bcryptjs`.
 There is another module called `bcrypt` that does the same thing, but it is written in C++ and is sometimes a pain to get installed.
 The C++ `bcrypt` is technically faster, so in the future it might be worth getting it running, but for now the modules work the same so we can just use `bcryptjs`.